jesscmoore/simple-counter-demo/README.md

 # Multiple Counters Demo

-This simple app demonstrates state management.
+This app demonstrates state management in flutter using the simplest type of state management with `StatefulWidget`.

 A floating action button can be used to add counters, and each counter can be incremented or decremented.